 - Keeping all data and documentation on each employee in one system

 - Tracking the performance of each employee

 Measurement of the progress of your organization is important for its further development.
 All data that you collect in CRM and other automation tools should be gathered and analyzed in reports to provide you with a systematized picture.

-To help you with analysis of your organization’s performance, you can benefit from creating custom reports that meet your requirement and show only those measurements that are valuable for your NPO.
-Financial data can be used for trustees’ annual report, statement of financial activities report and others depending on the laws of your country.
+To help you with the analysis of your organization’s performance, you can benefit from creating custom reports that meet your requirement and show only those measurements that are valuable for your NPO.
+Financial data can be used for trustees’ annual reports, statements of financial activities report, and others depending on the laws of your country.

 Benefits of Reports automation for nonprofits:

 - Quick report generation to track key measurements anytime you need

 - Possibility to analyze data collected from different systems

 Usually, the following key drivers are measured in NPOs:

 - Donations – average donation value, total number of donations, and channels of donations.